gbarra997/Algebraic_property/README.md

 The "Test_performance.py" is an additional code that aims to test how different implementations work with matrix multiplications.
-In the end, the code will provide one plot with several lines, one for each modality, and a data frame with the recorded time.
+The process is the same as above, 10 random squared matrix of given dimensions: Sequential 50,100,200,400 and for the rest 500,1000,2000,4000.
+In the end, the code will provide one plot with several lines, one for each modality.
+The x axis represents the dimensions and the y axis the time in second.
+A data frame with the recorded time is also produced.
 Normally python cannot go for multithreading or multiprocessing unless specific packages are used.
 So it uses only one thread.
 There are 4 main implementations:
 1. Sequential: Only loops.
 For this mode, the size of the matrix will be smaller due to the extremely "trivial" and time-consuming code.